Do You Really Need A Multivitamin?

 Here’s one overarching points about multivitamins: if I have the money for a multi, I’m probably also eating a balanced, varied diet.
 I’m not deficient in B vitamins and have never been, yet I’m being told by this company to ‘feed my cells’ and help my metabolism with a vitamin that contains what I – and most of you – am already eating.

 Let’s say I’m a B12 deficient vegan.
-This same supplement has 250% of my recommended B12, which I suppose is fine, but why wouldn’t I just take a B12 supplement instead of a bunch of shit I don’t need?
+This same supplement has 250% of my recommended B12, which I suppose is fine, but why wouldn’t I just take a B12 supplement instead of a bunch of stuff I don’t need?

 Hard-to-find micronutrients, such as iron, zinc, copper, and magnesium, are often not found in multivitamins in amounts that approach the recommended intakes.
 That’s one of my biggest complaints about multis – that there’s a whole lot of stuff you don’t need, and a whole little of the stuff you might.